-Second Ear: Ch 16, SC in 2nd Ch and in next 2, HDC in next 2 Chs, DC in each of next 5 Chs, HDC in next 3 Chs, SC in next 2, Sl St in top of last DC of the Round;
+Second Ear: Ch 16, SC in 2nd Ch and in next 2, HDC in next 2 Chs, DC in next 5 Chs, HDC in next 3 Chs, SC in next 2, Sl St in top of last EDC of the Round;

 *DC in next St, 2 DC in next St* – repeat 4 times, EDC+TR in next St, TR in next St, 2 TR in next St, Sl St to 4th Ch of beginning Ch-4 to join.

 Round 4.
-Ch 1, *2 SC in same St, SC in each of next 2 Sts* – repeat 4 times, 2 SC in next, SC in each of next 5 Sts;
+Ch 1, 2 SC in same St, *SC in next 2 Sts, 2 SC in next St* – repeat 4 times, SC in each of next 5 Sts;

 working along the first side of the ear – Sl St in next 4 Sts, skip next St, Sl St in next 10 Sts, continue working along the second side of the ear – Sl St in next 2 Sts, SC in next 9 Sts, 2 SC in next 3 Sts, SC in next 4 Sts;

 SC in same St where the ear is joined to the head, 2 SC in next St, SC in next St;